Prev/jikji/README.md

 ## pages.xml
-This is file to config generating static website.
+Config pages of static website.
-Each `page tag` generate one static website, and it has 3 properties.
+Each `page tag` generates one static website, and it has 3 properties.

 - `url` is URL of each output static page.